 Author: Sarah Martin

 The only other region outside the Piedmont where these grapes are widely grown is that of the Lombardy region of Lake Como at the foot of the Northern Alps.
-The grapes are planted though in other parts of the world, the wines produced do not match the same high quality of those produced in Italy.
+The grapes are planted though, in other parts of the world, the wines produced do not match Italy’s same high quality.

 The reason that Nebbiolo is not a widely grown grape is that it requires a lot of attention.
-Climate and soil are very important and even when the right combination of these is present, there can still be a wide variety in the grapes, which does affect the type of wine they produce.
-There is a wide range of tannic quality, taste, and flavor from the wines made from grapes grown in the same general location.
+Climate and soil are significant, and even when the right combination of these is present, there can still be a wide variety in the grapes, affecting the type of wine they produce.
+A wide range of tannic quality, taste, and flavor from the wines made from grapes grown in the exact general location.

 Nebbiolo grapes ripen later in the year than other varieties and need to have a lot of exposure to the sun.
 They will not grow as well in sandy soil as they will in cancerous.
 The skins of this grape are very tough, which does make them very hardy and able to resist mold and pests.

-The first leaves start to appear on the vines in April, but it not until June that they start to bloom.
-The grapes are not harvested until late October.
-The fog that develops in the valleys is really good for the growth of the grapes because it provides the vines with much of the moisture that they need.
+The first leaves start to appear on the vines in April, but it not until June that they begin to bloom.
+Therefore, the grapes are not harvested until late October.
+The fog that develops in the valleys is perfect for the growth of the grapes because it provides the vines with much of the moisture that they need.

-As a rule Nebbiolo wines are dark red wines and have a high level of alcohol.
+As a rule, Nebbiolo wines are dark red wines and have a high level of alcohol.
 They are bitter but have a rich aftertaste.
-These wines go well with strong-flavored meats and stews and with strong cheeses that may overpower the taste of other lighter wines.
-They must be allowed to age for many years before they are suitable for drinking because of the high tannic quality in the young wine.
+These wines go well with strong-flavored meats and stews and strong cheeses that may overpower the taste of other lighter wines.
+They must be allowed to age for many years before they are suitable for drinking because of the high tannic quality of the young wine.

 About the author: